by Martin Maenza

 Hank snapped back to the present.
 He was now standing before the open window at the Registrar’s with a rather impatient woman waiting on him.
 “Oh, yeah.
 Sorry.”
 He handed the woman his folder.

-Before him was a beautiful woman with short blonde hair, dressed in a black jumper with a blue T-shirt underneath.
+Before him was a beautiful young woman with short blonde hair, dressed in a black jumper with a blue T-shirt underneath.
 “Sorry, my fault,” she said with her head down as she picked up the first of her fallen books.
 When she looked up, Hank noticed her blue eyes.
-“I really should watch where I am going.”
+“I really should watch where I’m going.”

 Hank’s mood softened a bit.
 “No, I’m to blame, I guess.”
 He stooped down and picked up her other book.
 “Too busy thinking about stuff.
 I’m Hank, by the way.”